 Ease of preparation: Medium.
-If you follow the instructions and bake it for 65 to 70 minutes at 375°F and then let it cool for two hours before serving, you're looking at over three hours from freezer to table.
+If you follow the instructions and bake it for 65 to 70 minutes at 375°F and then let it cool for two hours before serving, you're looking at more than three hours from freezer to table.

 Crust: It tasted sour and floury.
 It was also greasy, which made the pie tough to handle.

 Filling: The filling wasn't sweet enough for my liking.
-In fact, it didn't have much flavor at all.
+Actually, it didn't have much flavor at all.

 Any weird ingredients: The butter in the crust is listed as a butter blend with shortening and palm oil.